chinbeis/blogs-website/DEPLOYMENT.md

 **IMPORTANT**: Set up the following environment variables directly in your Vercel project dashboard (Project Settings → Environment Variables), NOT in the vercel.json file.

+**⚠️ Docker IP Addresses Won't Work**: Do NOT use Docker container IPs (like `172.x.x.x`) or `localhost` for Vercel deployment.
+Vercel runs in a serverless environment where these local addresses are not accessible.
+You must use external database services with proper hostnames.

 ### Required Variables

 | Variable Name | Description | Example Value |